urahara897/interview_cardmarket/README.md

 │   ├── nginx.yaml            # Review comments for yaml files with the correct yaml
 │   └── script.sh             # Review comments for yaml files with the correct script
 ├── CHANGELOG.md              # What changed in each version
+├── RELEASE_CONFIG.md         # How the automated release system works
 └── README.md                 # This file you're reading
 ```